 How exactly does one do Inbound?
 Giving parents a reason to come to you can be as easy as creating blogs and other content you can share on your website and social channels.
 Make sure that it contains solutions that are reflective of the needs and concerns parents have for their children, parenting, and education in general.
 It is also important to showcase this knowledge in a way that is natural, so visitors don’t feel like they are seeing advertisements.
 Here are some tips for doing so:

-- Research: Be a thought-leader by conducting surveys around current parent concerns, and research what topics people are looking for using keyword search tools.
-Some great surveys have already been compiled by reputable independent school associations such as Enrollment Marketing Association, The Association of Boarding School, The National Association of Independent Schools.
+- Research: Be a thought leader by conducting surveys around current parent concerns, and researching what topics people are looking for using keyword search tools.
+Some great surveys have already been compiled by reputable independent school associations such as The Association of Independent School Admission Professionals, Enrollment Management Association, The Association of Boarding Schools, and The National Association of Independent Schools.

 - Blog: Compile those findings in articles and blogs by addressing the concerns of parents.
 For example, maybe after researching Montessori Philosophies, you discover parents are not sure what the value of a Montessori-based curriculum will do for their child.
 A member of faculty or staff could write a blog about that topic and compile links to various articles and resources.

 - Call-to-Action: Don’t forget to keep your eye on the ball.
 Since open house registrations are at the front of everyone’s mind this time of year, ensure you promote it somewhere within the blog or elsewhere on your website, once you’ve brought them there through inbound marketing.
-Personalized web content such as overlays, sticky bars, pop ups or chat windows are great for this!
-Platforms (such as HubSpot) can help you execute this.
+Personalized web content such as overlays, sticky bars, pop-ups or chat windows are great for this!

 3. Avoid Ambiguity